Portrait of Child Outcomes

 A Word of Thanks to the Contributors

-A broad array of Head Start programs representing several states have joined together for several years to create and share an important story about themselves and about children's accomplishments.
+For several years and representing several states, a diverse group of Head Start and Early Head Start programs has collectively created and shared an important story about themselves and about children's accomplishments.
 We at ATI are privileged to have the opportunity to bring their story to you.
 A special thanks to all who have contributed to the Portrait.
 Their success, spirit, and foresight made this Head Start family portrait possible.

 In What Ways is Galileo Aligned with the 2011 Head Start Framework?

-The 2011 Framework is designed to provide Head Start and other early childhood programs with a description of the developmental building blocks that are most important for a child's school- and long-term success.
-The 11 Domains and 37 Domain Elements comprising the Framework outline the essential areas of learning and development for children, three to five years old.
-These essential areas of learning and development are to be used by programs in a number of ways to guide local decision-making and action leading to positive outcomes for children including:
+The Framework is designed to provide Head Start and other early childhood programs with a description of the developmental building blocks that are most important for a child's school- and long-term success.
+The 11 Domains and 37 Domain Elements comprising the Framework coupled with the five essential domains for school readiness outline the areas of learning and development for children, birth through 5 years old.
+These important areas of learning and development are to be used by programs in a number of ways to guide local decision-making and action leading to positive outcomes for children including:

 • The selection and implementation of curriculum and assessment tools as part of an overall approach to promoting positive outcomes for children;